SweetyKim/Firefox-Australis-Theme/README.md

 I wanted to be able to use a more familiar UI for Firefox, so I branched this project off and made a few modifications.

 ## ⚠ Support note ⚠:
-I will be updating this CSS for the latest version of Firefox, (Might Change), if you want to install it on older versions feel free to use [Wilfredwee's Version](https://github.com/wilfredwee/photon-australis)
+I will be updating this CSS for the latest version of Firefox and Firefox ESR, if you want to install it on older versions feel free to use [Wilfredwee's Version](https://github.com/wilfredwee/photon-australis)

 ### How to Install:
 1. In the Firefox URL bar, type `about:config`.